rdw017/Projects/README.md

 # Projects

-Examples of Previous Work and Projects Completed
+Dempsey Wade
+rwade222@gmail.com

+This repository is to display examples of previous work and projects completed